lionel-panhaleux/ror/README.md

 #### 1.09.73 BODYGUARDS
 If the target Senator has one or more “Secret Bodyguard” cards, he may announce after the roll how many of those cards he will play to defend against the Assassination attempt.
 Each Bodyguard so used subtracts 1 from the roll and is discarded after use.
 The "Open Bodyguard" card must be in play prior to an Assassination attempt to have any effect.
 If the Assassin is not caught, for each Bodyguard card played, the Assassin must roll again with all applicable modifiers solely to determine if he is caught.
 It is therefore possible for the first roll to kill the victim and a subsequent roll to result in the Assassin’s capture.
 #### 1.09.74 PUNISHMENT
 A caught Assassin is killed.
-In addition, his Faction Leader loses 5 Influence and, if he is in Rome, is the subject of an immediate Special Major Prosecution, in which he **must** make a [Popular Appeal](#109421-popular-appeal).
+In addition, the Senator with the most influence his Faction loses 5 Influence and, if he is in Rome, is the subject of an immediate Special Major Prosecution, in which he **must** make a [Popular Appeal](#109421-popular-appeal).
 However, instead of modifying the Popular Appeal roll by his own Popularity, he must subtract the Popularity of the target Senator.
 So, if the target had negative Popularity, add it to the roll.
-The Censor is Presiding Magistrate for a Special Major Prosecution, even if he is the Accused Faction Leader.
+The Censor is Presiding Magistrate for a Special Major Prosecution, even if he is the Accused Senator.
 If there is no Censor, the HRAO runs the vote.
 A Prosecutor is not selected for this Special Major Prosecution and this special Prosecution does not count against the Censor Prosecution limit.
 Influence of the Accused is counted as normal.
 A Special Major Prosecution only temporarily suspends the current proposal; the proposal continues after the Prosecution is resolved, if possible.
-If the Faction Leader is found guilty he is killed and any Family card belonging to the Faction Leader goes to the bottom of the Curia.
+If the Accused Senator is found guilty he is killed.
 In addition to his own death, a number of Mortality Chits equal to the target’s Popularity (if positive) are drawn, and other members of the Assassin’s Faction currently in Rome whose chits are drawn are also implicated and killed.
-If the caught Assassin was the Faction Leader he is automatically killed, and any Family card belonging to the Faction Leader goes to the bottom of the Curia.
-There is no Special Major Prosecution but chits are drawn as above to implicate additional Faction members.
-If it loses its last Senator via Punishment for trying an Assassination, a Faction is eliminated : the player quits the game and can not draw a new Senator card.
 ### 1.09.8 MISC SENATE RULES
 The following proposals and rules apply alongside the routine procedures of the Senate Phase.
 #### 1.09.81 REPOPULATING ROME